-- 15.3 Central Liphook benefits from many facilities, or which many are closely located.
+15.3 Central Liphook benefits from many facilities, or which many are closely located.
 Along London Road there is the recreational play area, the tennis club, the methodist church (which includes a nursery - Three Frogs), the library and just round the corner the living room cinema.
 A variety of community uses, near each other.
 Of note is the play area, nursery and library closely located, and likely to be visited by families within one trip.
-Whilst these are closely located, it is not known at present of any close working relationship.
+Whilst these are closely located, it is not known at present of any

+- close working relationship.
 The Millennium Hall is very centrally located in Liphook, between these facilities and the Liphook Church Centre below. - 15.4 An example of partnership working on a shared site is the Ark Pre-school and Liphook Church Centre.
 A considerably sized site, with garden and parking; there is a church, meeting hall, and pre-school, all working together to deliver community service and facilities.
-There is aspiration for this site, to expand the pre-school and widen the community use, bringing in more health and wellbeing uses, and family support.
-There is real scope to deliver a much-improved modern facility providing support for young families through the pre-school and church and widening the community use.
+The church and pre-school have collectively engaged with the opportunities available from developer contribution funding receiving S106 for works to the roof of the church and CIL funding in 2023 for a project at the Pre-school (both of which have been completed).
+CIL was allocated in 2024 to refurbish the main toilets.
+It was clear that the condition of the toilets was greatly hindering the health and community uses at this site once completed it is expected that frequency of use and range of uses will significantly increase.
+Smaller projects remain such as improvements to the foyer, and windows. - 15.5 There is further aspiration here to expand the pre-school and further widen the community use, bringing in more health, wellbeing and family support.
+Building on the improvements planned, there is real scope to deliver a much-improved modern facility providing support for young families through the pre-school and church and widening the community use.